 - You can’t provide an accurate valuation of the items stolen.

-- Your organization did not perform proper preventative maintenance on your perimeter security fence, gates, locks, windows, doors or security system.
+- Your organization did not perform proper preventive maintenance on your perimeter security fence, gates, locks, windows, doors, or security system.

 - You may not have the right kind of business insurance.

-Relying on Insurance to Cover Losses is Not Sustainable
+The Bottom Line: Relying on Insurance to Cover Losses Isn’t Sustainable